E85 Don’t Do It! Unless you know…

 - it can create more torque and HP

 - adds a cooling effect to engines because it's an alcohol type-fuel

-However not everything is fine and dandy because E85 comes with some real drawbacks too.
-Let’s list off a few:
+However not everything is black and white, since E85 comes with some real drawbacks too.
+Let's list off a few:

 - offer your engine the lubricity it needs (and lacks when running E85, although again... not recommended in non FFV's)

 - eliminate carbon deposits which can become hot spots that trigger pre-ignition